 Terry Lucking, assistant recordist.

-The films proved a breakthrough moment for me, as I was given full promotion to film Cameraman 9 months later and my career really took off from there.
+The films proved a breakthrough moment for me, as I was given full promotion to Film Cameraman nine months later and my career really took off from there.